damontgomery/d8_examples/tests/README.md

 # Running PhpUnit Tests

 ## With Lando
-With Lando, you can easily run Behat tests from this project.
+With Lando, you can easily run PhpUnit tests from this project.

 ### Installation
  This section of the readme will provide a few steps on getting PhpUnit working with Lando.